Toby Stephens

-Toby Stephens (born 21 April 1969) is an English actor who has appeared in films in the UK, US and India.
-He is known for the roles of Bond villain Gustav Graves in the 2002 James Bond film Die Another Day (for which he was nominated for the Saturn Award for Best Supporting Actor), of William Gordon in the 2005 Mangal Pandey: The Rising film, Edward Fairfax Rochester in a BBC television adaptation of Jane Eyre and as Captain Flint in the Starz television series Black Sails.
-Stephens was one of the leads in the Netflix science fiction series Lost in Space, which began streaming in 2018.
+Toby Stephens (born 21 April 1969) is an English actor who has appeared in films in the United Kingdom, United States, and India.
+He is known for the roles of Bond villain Gustav Graves in the 2002 James Bond film Die Another Day, for which he was nominated for the Saturn Award for Best Supporting Actor; William Gordon in the 2005 Bollywood film Mangal Pandey: The Rising; and Edward Fairfax Rochester in the 2006 BBC television adaptation of Jane Eyre.
+From 2014 to 2017, he starred as Captain Flint in the Starz television series Black Sails, followed by one of the lead roles in the Netflix science fiction series Lost in Space from 2018 to 2021.
+He has starred as the Greek God Poseidon in Percy Jackson and the Olympians.

-Early life
+Early life and education

-Stephens, the younger son of actors Dame Maggie Smith and Sir Robert Stephens, was born on 21 April 1969 at the Middlesex Hospital in Fitzrovia, London.
-He was educated at Aldro School and Seaford College.
+Stephens, the younger son of actors Dame Maggie Smith and Sir Robert Stephens, was born on 21 April 1969 in London.

+He was educated at Aldro School and Seaford College in West Sussex.

 He then trained at the London Academy of Music and Dramatic Art (LAMDA).

 Career

 Stephens began his film career with the role of Othello in 1992, in Sally Potter's Orlando.
 He has since made regular appearances on television (including in The Camomile Lawn, 1992) and on stage.

 He played the title role in a Royal Shakespeare Company production of Coriolanus shortly after graduation from LAMDA; that same season he played Claudio in Measure for Measure for the RSC.
 He played Stanley Kowalski in a West End production of Tennessee Williams' A Streetcar Named Desire, and Hamlet in 2004.
 He has appeared on Broadway in Ring Round the Moon.
 He played the lead in the film Photographing Fairies and played Orsino in Trevor Nunn's 1996 film adaptation of William Shakespeare's Twelfth Night.
-In 2002 he took on the role of Gustav Graves in the James Bond film Die Another Day.
+In 2002, he took on the role of Gustav Graves in the James Bond film Die Another Day.
 Aged 33 at the time of film's release, he remains the youngest actor to have played a Bond villain.
+The following year, he depicted British double-agent Kim Philby in the BBC miniseries Cambridge Spies, co-starring with Tom Hollander, Samuel West, and Rupert Penry-Jones.